Sea Isle City police seek accreditation

-SEA ISLE CITY — The New Jersey State Association of Chiefs of Police will be assessing the city Police Department on May 17 for accreditation and is inviting public comment on the matter, the city said in a news release.
+SEA ISLE CITY — The New Jersey State Association of Chiefs of Police will assess the city Police Department on May 17 for accreditation and is inviting public comment on the matter, the city said in a news release.

 The chiefs association’s Law Enforcement Accreditation Commission will review written materials, interview department members and observe compliance with standards.